Spring at Claremont Landscape Garden

 Help us look after this special place

 You can help us look after this historic garden and its wildlife by resisting the temptation to roll down the amphitheatre, feeding birds frozen peas instead of bread, and leaving flowers to grow undisturbed.
-Thank you - it's only because of your support that we're able to keep the beauty of Claremont alive.
+Thank you - it's because of your support that we're able to keep the beauty of Claremont alive.